 3. Explore the upscale Parisian-style Recoletta neighbourhood with afternoon tea and rooftop cocktails

 Parisian architecture shines throughout the Recoletta neighbourhood.
-A pleasant way to enjoy the lifestyle is with afternoon tea at the Alvear Palace Hotel L'Orangerie restaurant.
-The specially blended [house blend] tea was our favourite.
+A pleasant way to enjoy the lifestyle is with afternoon tea at L'Orangerie, located in the Alvear Palace Hotel.
+The specially blended house tea was our favourite.

 Afterwards, consider heading up to the Alvear rooftop bar for some tasty cocktails, people watching and a great sunset view!

 4. Eat at one of the Top 50 Latin American restaurants

 Buenos Aires food culture isn't just ribeye and tenderloin.
 We discovered two notable restaurants from Latin America's Top 50 Restaurants list that are worth trying out: Aramburu and Mishguene.

 Aramburu has a 16 course tasting menu and has been in Latin America's Top 50 list since 2013.
 It's not too much food!
 The dishes were well thought out, innovative and the wine parings spot on.
 Don't be confused when you arrive at the restaurant, there is no big sign and it hides behind a closed shop facade.
 Ring the doorbell for entry.

 Mishguene, serving Argentine-Jewish cuisine is a nice change from the typical Argentinean meal experience.
 Shared plates large and small rule here.
 Don't be afraid to ask the server for suggestions.
 We constructed a nice meal by pairing a large main plate with small veggie dishes.

 5. See a Tango Show at Rojo